Gerard Moreno

 Gerard Moreno Balagueró (born 7 April 1992) is a Spanish professional footballer who plays as a striker for La Liga club Villarreal and the Spain national team.

-In his career, he has played for Villarreal, Mallorca and Espanyol, winning the 2021 Europa League and two Zarra Trophies with the first club.
+In his career, he played for Villarreal, Mallorca and Espanyol, winning the 2021 Europa League and two Zarra Trophies with the first club.
+In La Liga, he played more than 300 games and scored more than 120 goals.

 Moreno made his full debut for Spain in 2019, being part of the squad at UEFA Euro 2020.

 Club career

 Villarreal

-Born in Santa Perpètua de Mogoda, Barcelona, Catalonia, Moreno joined Villarreal in 2010 from local Badalona.
+Born in Santa Perpètua de Mogoda, Barcelona, Catalonia, Moreno joined Villarreal in 2010 from local club Badalona.
 On 5 March 2011, while still a junior, he made his debut with the reserves, appearing as a late substitute in a 1–2 home loss against Rayo Vallecano.
-During his early spell he also represented the third team, scoring at an astonishing rate in Tercera División.
+During his early spell he also represented the third team, scoring at an astonishing rate in the Tercera División.

 Moreno scored his first goal as a professional on 10 December 2011, contributing to a 3–1 Segunda División home victory over Xerez.
 He played his first official game with Villarreal's main squad roughly one year later, starting in a 1–0 loss at Elche.
 He scored his first goal for the Yellow Submarine on 25 January 2013, opening a 3–0 defeat of Sabadell.

 On 8 July 2013, Moreno signed with Mallorca of the second tier in a season-long loan.
 He subsequently returned to Villarreal, being definitely promoted to the first team now in La Liga.

 Moreno made his debut in the Spanish top flight on 14 September 2014, starting in a 0–0 away draw against Granada.
 He scored his first goal in the competition ten days later, in a 1–1 draw at Eibar.

 Espanyol

-On 13 August 2015, Moreno signed a five-year deal with fellow league side Espanyol, who bought 50% of his rights for a €1.5 million fee.
+On 13 August 2015, Moreno signed a five-year deal with fellow top-division side Espanyol, who bought 50% of his rights for a €1.5 million fee.
 The following 23 January, he scored in a 2–2 home draw against his former team before being sent off.

 Moreno netted 16 times in the 2017–18 season, in an 11th-place finish.